Frobenius Non-Stability of Nilpotent Groups: Construction of Asymptotic Representations

 \end{proof}

-\begin{thm} If $\Gamma$ is a finitely generated torsion-free nilpotent group with a non-torsion skinny cohomology class then $\Gamma$ is not Frobenius stable.
-The sequence of maps $\rho_n$ defined in Proposition~\ref{formula} is a Frobenius asymptotic representation that cannot be perturbed in the Frobenius norm to a genuine representation. \end{thm} \begin{proof}This is a modification of the proof of \cite[Theorem 3.20]{constructive}.
+\begin{thm} If $\Gamma$ is a finitely generated torsion-free nilpotent group with a non-torsion skinny cohomology class, and $p<1\le\infty$ then $\Gamma$ is not $p$-stable.
+The sequence of maps $\rho_n$ defined in Proposition~\ref{formula} is a $p$-asymptotic representation that is not $p$-perturbable to a genuine representation. \end{thm} \begin{proof}This is a modification of the proof of \cite[Theorem 3.20]{constructive}.

 Asymptotic multiplicativity follows from Proposition~\ref{asymp}.